 The city is simply gorgeous, with the old French-style buildings still scattered around the streets and boulevards.

-There are also a number of historic hotels that date back to the colonial era; these are where French officers used to spend much of their time.
+There are also a number of property for rent in Ho Chi Minh or even historic hotels that date back to the colonial era; these are where French officers used to spend much of their time.
 Other attractions include the museums that tell tales of the various wars fought in Vietnam, as well as the Saigon Zoo and the Botanical Gardens.
-If you have some more days you might want to spend a few days in Hanoi?
-For family vacation a house in Tay Ho district Hanoi would be a perfect choice.

 If you’re visiting the city-state of Singapore, there should be three things on your mind; shopping, shopping and more shopping!